Null Curves in $\mathbb{C}^3$ and Calabi-Yau Conjectures: Preliminaries

-\begin{definition}[Admissible set] A compact subset $S\subset\Ncal$ is said to be admissible if and only if: \begin{itemize} \item $M_S:=\overline{S^\circ}$ is a finite collection of pairwise disjoint compact regions in $\Ncal$ with $\mathcal{ C}^0$ boundary, \item $C_S:=\overline{S-M_S}$ consists of a finite collection of pairwise disjoint analytical Jordan arcs, \item any component $\alpha$ of $C_S$ with an endpoint $P\in M_S$ admits an analytical extension $\beta$ in $\Ncal$ such that the unique component of $\beta-\alpha$ with endpoint $P$ lies in $M_S,$ and \item $S$ is incompressible. \end{itemize} \end{definition}
+\begin{definition}[Admissible set] A compact subset $S\subset\Ncal$ is said to be admissible if and only if: \begin{itemize} \item $M_S:=\overline{S^\circ}$ is a finite collection of pairwise disjoint compact regions in $\Ncal$ with $\mathcal{ C}^0$ boundary, \item $C_S:=\overline{S-M_S}$ consists of a finite collection of pairwise disjoint analytical Jordan arcs, \item any component $\alpha$ of $C_S$ with an endpoint $P\in M_S$ admits an analytical extension $\beta$ in $\Ncal$ such that the unique component of $\beta-\alpha$ with endpoint $P$ lies in $M_S,$ and \item $S$ is Runge. \end{itemize} \end{definition}

-If $S \subset \Ncal$ is a compact subset satisfying the first three items in the above definition, then $S$ is admissible if and only if $\Ncal-S$ has no bounded components in $\Ncal$ (by definition, a connected component $V$ of $\Ncal-S$ is said to be {\em bounded} if $\overline{V}$ is compact).

-Let $W$ be an incompressible domain of finite topology in $\Ncal$, and let $A$ be either a compact region or an admissible subset in $\Ncal.$ $W$ is said to be a {\em tubular neighborhood} of $A$ if $A \subset W$ and $A$ is isotopic to $W.$ In other words, if $A \subset W$ and $W-A$ consists of a finite collection of pairwise disjoint open annuli.
+Let $W$ be a Runge domain of finite topology in $\Ncal$, and let $S$ be an admissible subset in $\Ncal.$ $W$ is said to be a {\em tubular neighborhood} of $S$ if $S \subset W,$ $S$ is isotopic to $W$ and $\chi(W-S)=0,$ where $\chi(\cdot)$ means Euler characteristic.
+In other words, if $S \subset W$ and $W-S$ consists of a finite collection of pairwise disjoint open annuli.